camerxnlol/61040-fa25-assignment-4/all-api-spec.md

 ### POST /api/Ranking/addComparison

-**Description:** Allows a user to compare two songs, indicating which one is preferred, and dynamically updates their personalized ranking based on this comparison.
+**Description:** Adds or updates song rankings for a user based on a preference between two songs, or adds a single song with a default score.

 **Requirements:**
 - user exists in the concept state, or a new ranking can be created for them
-- preferred is either songA or songB
+- preferred is either songA or songB (if songB is provided)
+- if songB is not provided, preferred must be songA

 **Effects:**
 - If the `user` does not have a `UserRanking`, an empty one is created for them.
 - If `songA` or `songB` are not in the `user`'s `RankedSong` set, they are added with a neutral default score.
+- If `songB` is not provided, only `songA` is added to the ranking with default score.
-- Adjusts the `score` of `songA` and `songB` for the given `user` based on `preferred` and updates the ranking order of their `RankedSong` set.
+- If `songB` is provided, adjusts the `score` of `songA` and `songB` for the given `user` based on `preferred` and updates the ranking order of their `RankedSong` set.

 **Request Body:**
 ```json